L-Yake/duplicate-record-detection/README.md

 <h1>Learning to Work Smarter, Not Harder</h1>
 <p>Pythonic Automation: A script which references a collection of current members (1000 records), compares the list of
-current members to a list of incoming members, and then the program returns the amount of people who have accidentally been recorded more than once.
+current members to a list of incoming members, and then returns the amount of people who have accidentally been recorded more than once.

 <br>